 Interns pay Internship Participation fee which includes:

-- Accommodation and full board (3 meals a day + a snack) in a summer camp facility located in a picturesque area outside of the city of Novosibirsk or in the Altai Krai (for the first session) or in the Altai Mountains session (session 2).
+- Accommodation and full board (3 meals a day + a snack) in a summer camp facility located in a picturesque area outside of the city of Novosibirsk (session 1) or in the Altai Mountains session (sessions 2&3).